 Because many children with lead poisoning do not have any symptoms, the only sure way to tell is with a blood test.
 Ask your physician or health care provider about having your child tested.

 Is My Child at Risk?

-Does the child live or regularly visit a home or day care center built before 1978 with peeling or chipped paint?
+Does your child live in or regularly visit a home or daycare center build before 1978?

-Does the child live with an adult whose job or hobby involves exposure to lead (including home repairs, auto repairs, furniture refinishing, firing ranges, casting lead fishing sinkers, or boat repairs)?
+Does your child live with an adult whose job or hobby involves exposure to lead (including auto, boat and home repairs, furniture refinishing, firing ranges, or casting lead fishing sinkers)?